-12 MEErP is the methodology that the European Commission applies to make studies for ecodesign of energy-related products.
+MEErP is the methodology that the European Commission applies to make studies for the ecodesign of energy-related products.

-An online public consultation (OPC) took place from 12th February to 7th May 2018, with the aim to collect stakeholders' views on issues such as the expected effect of potential legislative measures on business and on energy consumption trends.
+An online public consultation was held from 12 February to 7 May 2018 to collect stakeholders' views on issues such as the expected effect of potential legislative measures on business and on energy consumption trends.

-The OPC contained a common part on Ecodesign and Energy labelling, followed by product specific questions on (i) refrigerators, (ii) dishwashers, (iii) washing machines, (iii) televisions, (iv) electronic displays and (v) lighting.
+The consultation contained a common part on ecodesign and energy labelling, followed by product-specific questions on (i) refrigerators, (ii) dishwashers, (iii) washing machines, (iv) televisions, (v) electronic displays and (vi) lighting.

-1230 responses were received of which 67% were consumers and 19% businesses (of which three quarters were SMEs and one-quarter large companies).
-NGOs made up 6% of respondents, and 7% were "other" categories.
-National or local governments were under 1% of respondents, and 0.25% came from national Market Surveillance Authorities.
+1230 responses were received of which 67 % from consumers and 19 % from businesses (of which three quarters were SMEs and one quarter large companies).
+Non-governmental organisations made up 6 % of the respondents, and 7 % were 'other' categories.
+National or local governments accounted for less than 1 % of the respondents, and 0,25 % came from national market surveillance authorities.

-The countries of residence of the participants were predominantly the UK (41%) and Germany (26%), with a second group of Austria, Belgium, France, the Netherlands and Spain comprising together some 17%.
-Nine other Member States comprised another 9.5% of replies, but residents in 12 EU Member States gave either zero or a negligible number of responses.
-Non-EU respondents comprised around 5% of replies.
+The countries of residence of the participants were predominantly the UK (41 %) and Germany (26 %), with a second group residing in Austria, Belgium, France, the Netherlands and Spain and together comprising some 17 %.
+Nine other Member States comprised another 9,5 % of the replies, but residents in 12 EU Member States gave either zero or a negligible number of responses.
+Non-EU respondents comprised around 5 % of the replies.

-Basically all respondents (1229 out of 1230) answered the questions on lighting products.
-719 participants (58%) replied only to lighting.
+All the respondents except one (1229 out of 1230) answered the questions on lighting products.
+719 participants (58 %) replied only to lighting.

-Impact Assessment
+Impact assessment

-An IA is required when the expected economic, environmental or social impacts of EU action are likely to be significant.
-The IA for the review of regulations (EC) No. 874/2012 and No 244/2009, No 245/2009 and No 1194/2012 was carried out between May 2017 and March 2018.
+An impact assessment is required when the expected economic, environmental or social impacts of EU action are likely to be significant.
+The impact assessment for the review of Regulations (EC) No 874/2012 and No 244/2009, No 245/2009 and No 1194/2012 was carried out between May 2017 and March 2018.

-The data collected in the review studies served as a basis for the IA.
-Additional data and information was collected and discussed by the IA study team with industry and experts, and other stakeholders including Member States.
+The data collected in the review studies served as a basis for the impact assessment.
+Additional data and information were collected and discussed by the impact assessment study team with industry, experts and other stakeholders, including Member States.
 During this process, several meetings were organised with industry and Member State experts.
 The additional data and information collection focused on:

-- Additional market data on energy efficiency for the period 2015-2017; - Update on lighting catalogues for the availability of LED replacements; - Fine-tuning of the requirements; - Fine-tuning of definitions; - Investigation of various options for the phase out of T8 lamps; - Sensitivity analysis regarding electricity tariffs; - Extended information on SMEs, possible impacts; - Extended information on specific sectors using T8 lamps.
+- additional market data on energy efficiency for 2015-2017; - an update on lighting catalogues for the availability of LED replacements; - fine-tuning of the requirements; - fine-tuning of definitions; - investigation of various options for the phase-out of T8 lamps; - sensitivity analysis of electricity tariffs; - extended information on SMEs, possible impacts; - extended information on specific sectors using T8 lamps.